logical-mechanism/Range-Proof/README.md

 ## In This Repo

 Python code for generating the proofs and Aiken code for on-chain validation of the proofs.
-The on-chain Cardano form of the proof is about 2.1 Kb.
-The proof can be compressed to 992 bytes as a single string.
+The on-chain Cardano form of the proof is about 2.2 Kb.

 Current memory and steps estimate with Aiken: